skip to Main Content

 • Security breaches happen, and they can be costly

-• The average data breach costs $5 million to fix, so you need a plan in place before the hack happens.
+• The average data breach costs $5 million to fix, so you need a plan before the hack happens.

 • A security strategy should include prevention, detection, response, and recovery.